 Topics of elementary algebra, functions, polynomials, equation solving, sequences, logarithms, probability, matrices, and beginning trigonometry are covered.
-College credit can be taken for this course.

 TRANSITIONAL MATH - 34123 Prerequisite: Algebra II and teacher recommendation

 A course for those planning to go to college who are not ready to take Trig/Pre Calc.
 Topics to be covered will be linear equations and inequalities, polynomial and rational functions, trigonometric functions and identities, conics, exponents and logarithms, sequences and series, and statistics.